What You Need to Know About Fabric Mender

 - Fabric Awning Repairer

-There were about 700 jobs for Fabric Mender in 2016 (in the United States).
+In the United States, there were 700 jobs for Fabric Mender in 2016.
 There is little to no growth in job opportunities for Fabric Mender.
-There will be an estimated 100 positions for Fabric Mender per year.
+The BLS estimates 100 yearly job openings in this field.

 The states with the most job growth for Fabric Mender are Florida, Georgia, and Illinois.
 Watch out if you plan on working in North Carolina, South Carolina, or Nebraska.
 These states have the worst job growth for this type of profession.